Atlanta Botanical Garden---Atlanta and Gainesville!

-Garden Lights, Holiday Nights, the Garden’s winter holiday sparkling light extravaganza, will open November 14.
+Garden Lights, Holiday Nights, the Garden’s winter holiday sparkling light extravaganza, opens November 14.
 Orchid Daze, the annual festival displaying both the Garden’s world-renowned orchid collection and a sumptuously scented journey into richly colorful orchids, fills out the winter months.
-Atlanta Blooms welcomes Atlanta’s beautiful spring with swaths of exuberantly blossoming bulbs sweeping across the Garden.
+Atlanta Blooms heralds Atlanta’s beautiful spring with swaths of exuberantly blossoming bulbs sweeping across the Garden.

 Exploration and Education

-Leading children to delight the natural world of plants is a cornerstone of the mission of the Garden.
+A cornerstone of the mission of the Garden is to lead children to delight the natural world of plants.
 To reach children who might not otherwise have these opportunities, the Garden works with Atlanta area Title I schools to provide supplemental educational programming for underserved children through the Children’s Education Initiative.

 The Garden also offers comprehensive adult and children’s learning opportunities, from cooking and art to gardening and wellness.
 Storybook Time, the Calhoun, Alston and Fuqua Lecture series, and the Science Café entrance members and visitors from toddlers to grandparents.
-School field trips and online supplemental information are available for area schoolchildren and educators, while Discovery Stations and Garden Chef Cooking Demonstrations enhance visitors’ experience of the Garden.
+School field trips are available for area schoolchildren and educators, while Discovery Stations and Garden Chef Cooking Demonstrations enhance visitors’ experience of the Garden.